-The national government is socialising the NUMP for cities to take action
+The national government is promoting the NUMP for cities to take action

-The most important output of the NUMP Chile project was the National sustainable mobility strategy.
+The most important output of the NUMP Chile project has been the National Sustainable Mobility Strategy.
 This Strategy presents a repertoire of 30 types of sustainable mobility measures.
 Thus, this Strategy offers cities and regions a general enabling framework for developing sustainable urban mobility plans.
-Regional governments wishing to create a sustainable urban mobility plan should select from these 30 measures the most suitable to their context.
+Regional governments wishing to create a sustainable urban mobility plan should select from these 30 measures the ones most suitable for their context.

-The transport planning agency (SECTRA) of the Chilean Transport Ministry is currently conducting workshops with professional teams from different regional governments to show how the National Sustainable Mobility Strategy works and can help them to develop SUMPs for their cities.
+The transport planning agency (SECTRA) of the Chilean Transport Ministry is currently conducting workshops with professional teams from different regional governments to demonstrate how the National Sustainable Mobility Strategy works and can assist them in developing SUMPs for their cities.
 Until now, one regional government has prepared a SUMP (Antofagasta) and is tendering a consultancy project to support the development of a SUMP in another city within the region (Calama).